malcolmcampbell/30DayMapChallenge2025/README.md

 from https://github.com/tjukanovt/30DayMapChallenge

-Again, trying to keep the repository of files, code and data to help teach (potential future) scholars and students about spatial in R Studio {sf, ggplot2, tmap, mapgl ...etc}
+Again, trying to keep the repository of files, code and data to help teach (potential future) scholars and students about spatial in R Studio {sf, ggplot2, tmap, leaflet, mapgl ...etc}

 See the RCode folder for each R script file, the data file for data you may need and the Maps folder for images.